DavidCampbellIII/Public-Space-Congestion-Analyzer-Documentation/docs/quick-start.md

 ## Tips

 - Never change **anything** while the simulation is running, as this can cause errors.
-Also, any changes made while the simulation is running are reverted to their origin values when the simulation is stopped
+Also, any changes made while the simulation is running are reverted to their origin values when the simulation is stopped.